-Tommy was a movie fanatic, loved all things Cleveland (even the Browns), and hated mushrooms with a passion usually reserved for a worst enemy.
-He loved anything with sugar but nothing more than chocolate and he would light up like a 5 year old excitedly consuming anything that contained even the most remote trace, always complaining there wasn't enough.
-He had a wicked sense of humor that would sometimes come out of nowhere and he his laugh was unmistakable.
+Tommy was a movie fanatic, loved all things Cleveland, and hated mushrooms with a passion usually reserved for a worst enemy.
+He loved anything with sugar, but nothing more than chocolate, and he would light up like a 5-year-old excitedly consuming anything that contained even the most remote trace, but then always complain there wasn't enough.
+He had a wicked sense of humor that would sometimes come out of nowhere, and his laugh was unmistakable.
 He loved his mother more than life itself and never met an animal he didn’t want to take home.

 And he loved music.

 For those of you that truly knew him, you know that when he struggled to find the words, he often turned to music.
-Music was a way for him to experience joy, sorrow, and nostalgia and it readily served as his escape, his therapist, and his friend.
-Music became the way that he and I communicated best when both of us strained to express our feelings and doing so allowed me to experience a closeness with him that I could have never known otherwise.
+Music was a way for him to experience joy, sorrow, and nostalgia; and it readily served as his escape, his therapist, and his friend.
+Music became the way that he and I communicated best, when both of us strained to express our thoughts and feelings.

-But please, let it be known that Tommy would not want prayers or tears shed for him now.
-What he would want instead, is for everyone who loved him to take those prayers and turn them into blindingly obvious displays of love for anyone still here that may be hurting and in need of help.
-He would want everyone with a family, one he so desperately wanted for himself, to reach out and pull each other in just a little bit closer and be forever grateful that you have someone to walk alongside.
+However, despite the pain of his loss, Tommy would never want prayers or tears shed for him now.
+What he would want in place of them, is for everyone who loved him to take that pain and turn it into blindingly obvious displays of love for anyone still here that may be hurting and in need of help.
+He would want everyone with a family, one he so desperately wanted for himself, to pull each other in just a little bit closer and be forever grateful that you have someone to walk alongside.

-He would want to hear your laughter as you recount stories of his crazy antics.
+Tommy would want to hear your laughter as you recount stories of his crazy antics.
 He would want his family to remember his smile and continue to feel his love in their hearts.
-He would want his friends to know that, despite his difficultness and sharp tongue, they meant the absolute world to him and that they were the difference in his life.
+He would want his friends to know that, despite his difficultness and sharp tongue, they meant the absolute world to him, and they were the difference in his life.
 He would want his parents and his sisters, especially me, to know that he was who he was and that there is nothing more we could have done to save him.
-But most of all, Tommy would have wanted us to all be free from the guilt, sadness, and shame that consumed his tragically short life.
+But most of all, Tommy would have wanted us to all be free from the guilt, sadness, shame, and loneliness that consumed his tragically short life.

 So please, in Tommy’s name, grab those you love and pull them closer.
-Tell them over and over again that they are loved even when they insist that they already know.
-Be kind and compassionate to those you know are struggling and check in with those that who always argue that they are “fine”.
-Find a way to communicate, by whatever means necessary, because you never know when you might receive that final song.
+Tell them over and over again that they are loved, even when they insist that they already know.
+Be kind and compassionate to those you know are struggling and check in with those who always argue that they are “fine”.
+Find a way to communicate, by whatever means necessary, because you never know when you might hear that final song.

 Tommy’s final song, “Sunshine” by Alice and Chains was playing on his phone the day I found him.
-The song itself, says so very much about where he was at in life and how dark it was in his world that I wish to God I would have seen it in time to press "pause".
-Now, hearing it will forever serve as a heartbroken reminder that sometimes those who have the hardest shells, also have the softest cores.
+The song itself says so very much about where he was at in life and how dark it was in his world that I wish to God I would have heard it in time to press "pause".
+Sadly, hearing it now will forever serve as a heartbroken reminder that sometimes those who seem to have the hardest shell, may also have the softest core.

 Rest in peace baby brother and know that you were loved...even when you could not feel it for yourself.